Misfires are one of the most common problems when it comes to modern gas engines. The spark has a critical job inside the car engine.

 - The timing of the inlet/outlet of the air-fuel mixture is wrong

-Now you know the basics of how a cylinder in a car engine is working and in what steps the misfire would possibly occur.
-With that knowledge, it’s a lot easier to find the fault that is making your misfires.
-As you see, in the theory there is not a lot of things that could cause a misfire.
-But when you are starting to diagnose your car, you will realize that it is not always that easy to find the problem as it looks.
-Continue your reading to learn how to diagnose and how to fix your misfires at home
+Now you know the basics of how a cylinder in a car engine works and in what steps the misfire would possibly occur.
+With that knowledge, it’s a lot easier to find the fault that is causing your misfires.
+As you can see, in theory there are not a lot of things that could cause a misfire.
+But when you are starting to diagnose your car, you will realize that it is not always as easy as it looks to find the problem.
+Continue reading to learn how to diagnose and how to fix your misfires at home.

-The engine control unit can detect a misfire in some different ways, depending on what car model and engine you have.
-The engine control module is using a lot of sensors to know when to ignite the spark plug and when to inject the fuel into the cylinder and to optimize the air-fuel mixture.
-To detect a misfire, the engine control module is often using the crankshaft sensor to detect a misfire.
+The engine control unit can detect a misfire in various different ways, depending on what car model and engine you have.
+The engine control module uses a lot of sensors so that it knows when to ignite the spark plug and when to inject the fuel into the cylinder and to optimize the air-fuel mixture.
+To detect a misfire, the engine control module is often using the crankshaft sensor.

-The crankshaft sensor is measuring the position of the crankshaft and calculates the rpm (Revolutions per minute).
-The crankshaft sensor uses the camshaft sensor to detect which of the cylinders that are up in the top and are ready to be ignited.
-When the pistons are pushed down, there will be a little speed increase of the crankshaft.
-If the crankshaft sensor is not recognizing that increase of speed, the engine control unit will save a trouble code on that cylinder which the misfire occurred on.
+The crankshaft sensor measures the position of the crankshaft and calculates the rpm (Revolutions per minute).
+The crankshaft sensor uses the camshaft sensor to detect which of the cylinders are up in the top and are ready to be ignited.
+When the pistons are pushed down, there will be a slight speed increase of the crankshaft.
+If the crankshaft sensor is not recognizing the increase of speed, the engine control unit will save a trouble code on the cylinder which the misfire occurred on.

-Sometimes the engine control unit cannot detect which cylinder the misfire occurs on and it will put the DTC code P0300 (random misfire).
-Some engine control modules are using the resistance of the ignition coil, and when an ignition does not occur, the engine control unit measure it through the wirings, and it would result in a DTC code.
-This function is not as regular as the crankshaft sensor detecting thought.
+Sometimes, the engine control unit cannot detect which cylinder the misfire occurs on and it will display the DTC code P0300 (random misfire).
+Some engine control modules use the resistance of the ignition coil, and when an ignition does not occur, the engine control unit measures it through the wirings, and it would result in a DTC code.
+This function is not as regular as the crankshaft sensor detecting though.

 - Air-fuel mixture

-To diagnose a misfire or several misfires, we have to go through all steps to check all the parts that could affect anything of this is in good shape.
+To diagnose a misfire or several misfires, we have to go through all steps to check all the parts that could affect anything.
 But some faults are more common than others and it could save you a lot of time to start in the right direction.
-I work as a car technician, and I will write a short guide on how I’m doing when I’m trying to solve misfire problems.
+I work as a car technician, and I will write a short guide on what I do when I’m trying to solve misfire problems.

 1. Read the DTC code memory

-When you think that your engine is suffering from misfires, the first thing you always should do is to read the DTC trouble code memory.
+When you think that your engine is suffering from misfires, the first thing you should always do is to read the DTC trouble code memory.
 If you want to do it yourself, you can check out this tool.
-It’s not too expensive and works with the most car brands, always make sure that it’s compatible with your car before you purchase it!
+It’s not too expensive and works with most car brands.
+Always make sure that it’s compatible with your car before you purchase it!
 Check it out on Amazon

 2. Use the information you got

-Now when you know what DTC codes you have.
-Search for some information of what the dtc code is telling to you.
-You should start in different ways in your diagnose, depending on what trouble codes you got.
+Now that you know what DTC codes you have, search for some information about what the DTC code is telling to you.
+There are different ways you should start your diagnosis, depending on what trouble codes you got.

 Case 1: You get a lot of DTC codes of misfires on different cylinders together with an air/fuel mixture related trouble code.

-For an example.
-If you have two or more DTC codes that could seem to be related to each other
+For example, if you have two or more DTC codes that seem to be related to each other:

 - P0171 – System Too Lean ( Bank 1 )